eisbaer137/WIN32_SHO_Demo/README.md

 # WIN32_SHO_Demo

-Demonstration of simple harmonic motion performed by a mass block and a sprint attached to it.
+Demonstration of simple harmonic motion performed by a mass block and a spring attached to it.
 Newton's equation of motion and Euler method were used

 This demo is built using Microsoft Visual Studio 2022 community version on Windows 10 home.